cashubtc/nuts/XX.md

 In a power-of-2 mint, there will be at most one selected for each available amount.
 But for other mints, a given _amount_ may be selected more than once.

 For example, if the target is 543 sats, and the keyset has powers of ten (1, 10, 100, 100 ...) as the amounts, then we'll use 5 of the 100-sat outputs and 4 of the 10-sat outputs and 3 single-sat outputs.
-We use an _index_ - starting from zero for each amount - to distinguish them.
+We use an _index_ - starting from zero for each amount - to distinguish them from each other when we are computing the deterministic nonces and deterministic blinding factors.

 In our 543-sat example, where the available amounts are powers of 10, there are 12 deterministic outputs: